Pyramid Head: an In-Depth Analysis – Silent Hill 2

 “Misty Day, Remains of the Judgement”

-During the events of Silent Hill 2, Pyramid Head attacks James Sunderland and kills Maria — a woman closely resembling James’s wife — twice in front of him.
+During the events of Silent Hill 2, Pyramid Head attacks James Sunderland and kills Maria — a woman closely resembling James’s wife — Three times.
 Yes, you read correctly.
-Twice.
+Three.
 Eventually, Pyramid Head kills himself once James realizes that Pyramid Head was a projection for his own need for punishment.

 I consider this, combined with the atmosphere and graphics of Silent Hill 2, to be the peak of psychological horror and definitive hallmark of Silent hill.